 If the lease does not prohibit subletting, then a landlord cannot unreasonably withhold consent.
 However, subleases can happen only with a landlord’s permission.
 To get landlord approval a tenant should send a letter to the landlord by certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.

 - The permanent home address of proposed subtenant or assignee.

 - Your reason for subletting or leaving permanently.

 - Your new address during the sublease if applicable.

 - A copy of the proposed sublease.

 If a landlord rejects the tenant’s request, know that they can only refuse the proposed subtenant based on legitimate factors.
-The law says a landlord cannot unreasonably refuse to sublet.

 For more information and to get a FREE Colorado sublease agreement click here.